• Skip to main content

 Can You Cover A Generator While It’s Running?

-Yes, you can cover a generator while it’s running, but only if the generator cover or generator tent is designed to be used on a running generator.
+Yes, you can cover a generator while it’s running, but only if the generator cover or tent is designed for use on a running generator.

 Generator Cover While Running